Field Trips

 Maximum of participants: 30

-Fee: $750
+Fee: $900

 Description

-The New Victoria Treatment Plant stands as a beacon of innovation and environmental responsibility within the coal mining industry.
-Located in the heart of the Sydney Coalfields, it represents a cutting-edge approach to water treatment and reclamation.
-This facility exemplifies the industry’s commitment to sustainability, demonstrating advanced techniques for managing the environmental impact of mining activities.
+At the heart of the Sydney Coalfields, the New Victoria Treatment Plant showcases a cutting-edge approach to water treatment and reclamation.
+Demonstrating the industry’s commitment to sustainability, this facility utilizes advance techniques for managing the environmental impact of mining activities.
+This active treatment plant is a High Density Sludge (HDS) system that utilizes hydrated lime to reduce the acidity of the mine water, elevate the pH and promote precipitation of dissolved metals.
 The New Victoria Treatment Plant serves as a testament to ongoing efforts in responsible resource extraction, ensuring that natural habitats are preserved and safeguarded for generations to come.
-A visit to this facility provides a unique opportunity to witness firsthand the evolution of environmental practices in the coal mining sector and the crucial role they play in today’s world.

 New Victoria Treatment Facility